mrahhal/release-cycle/README.md

 Usually when a release is ready, you'd edit the changelog (strip "Unreleased", add a date, make sure the diff link is updated) and from this commit you tag and publish.

-More detailed info about a change should be added in the issue or PR, not in the changelog.
+More detailed info about a change should be added in the issue or PR, not in the changelog itself.

-Here's a template:
+Here's an example changelog file:

 ```md
 # Changelog